-- 39. Each of the following is true of obesity except one.
-Which is the exception? - a.
+- 39. Which statement regarding obesity is false? - a.
 The prevalence of obesity is showing signs of leveling off. - b.
 During the past 20 years, the heaviest body mass index groups have been increasing at the fastest rates. - c.
 Statistics are more promising for ethnic groups because prevalence is less than in white Americans. - d.
 Hypertension, osteoarthritis, and elevated blood cholesterol accompany obesity. - e.
 Larger waist measurements are associated with increased health risks.

-Statistics are discouraging in ethnic groups (Hispanics, African Americans, Native Americans, and Alaska natives) because the prevalence of obesity is markedly higher than in white Americans.
+Obesity statistics are discouraging in ethnic groups (Hispanics, African Americans, Native Americans, and Alaska natives) because the prevalence of obesity is markedly higher than in white Americans.